Rinub/ANALYSIS-OF-HOTEL-GUEST-SATISFACTION-RATINGS-AND-THEIR-INSPECTION-GRADES-IN-NEW-YORK-D-A-P-/README.md

 ###### process done: data extraction, data transforming,data visualization , loading
 > merging dataset 1 and 2 - RESULTANT_DATA_1.ipynb<br />
 > merging dataset 2 and 3 - RESULTANT_DATA_1.ipynb<br />

+## MASTER_DO_NOTEBOOK
+##### Run the MASTER_DO_NOTEBOOK.ipynb file to run all the files parallelly and see all the results and visualization.
+This handle separate files of an overall task.
+This file will run all the files parallely and gives the visualized result of all the jupyter notebook files
+> MASTER_DO_NOTEBOOK.ipynb